 If you decide to use CSF instead of firewalld, here are the installation instructions:

-Enable csf and lfd using your favorite text editor so that it can be started and taken out of testing.
-Just open the /etc/csf/csf.conf file and replace TESTING = “1” with TESTING = “0” and save this file.
+Enable csf and lfd using your favorite text editor to be started and taken out of testing.
+Just open the /etc/csf/csf.conf file and replace TESTING = "1" with TESTING = "0" and save this file.

 Next, start csf:

 systemctl start csf

 Now, enable csf and lfd to begin on startup:

 You can then configure csf and lfd by reading the documentation and configuration files in /etc/csf/csf.conf and /etc/csf/readme.txt directly or through the csf User Interface.